Trump unloads on governors over protest response, calls them 'weak'

 “You have to dominate, if you don't dominate you're wasting your time,” he said, according to a senior staffer in a governor’s office who was listening to the call.
 “They're going to run over you, you're going to look like a bunch of jerks.
 You have to dominate.”

 Trump, on the call with governors, law enforcement and national security officials, also told local leaders they “have to get much tougher” on protesters.
+Trump also promised to “clamp down” on protests in D.C.

 “You’ve got to arrest people, you have to track people, you have to put them in jail for 10 years and you’ll never see this stuff again,” said Trump.
 “We’re doing it in Washington, D.C.
 We’re going to do something that people haven’t seen before.”